-EE 251 Digital Logic Design (4)
+ECE 251 Digital Logic Design (4)

 Fundamental and advanced concepts of digital logic.
 Boolean algebra and functions.
-Design and implementation of combinatorial and sequential logic, minimization techniques, number representation, basic binary arithmetic and finite state machines.
+Design and implementation of combinatorial and sequential logic, minimization techniques, number representation, and basic binary arithmetic.
 Logic families and digital integrated circuits and use of CAD tools for logic design.
 Three hours of lecture and two hours of laboratory per week.
+Cross listed with ETC 110.

-EE 252 Computer Organization and Microprocessors (4)
+ECE 252 Computer Organization and Microprocessors (4)

 Organization of computer systems: processor, memory, I/O organization, instruction encoding and addressing modes.
-Introduction to microprocessors, control unit and interrupt system design.
+Introduction to microprocessors and microcontrollers.
 Design of hardware and software for microprocessor applications.
 Assembly language programming.
-Microprocessor case studies.
+Microprocessor system case studies.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisite: EE 251.
+Prerequisite: ECE 251.
+Cross listed with ETC 342 and CET 342.

-EE 260 Electric Circuits (4)
+ECE 260 Electric Circuits (4)

 Units and definitions.
 Ohm's Law and Kirchhoff's Laws.
-Simple resistive circuits.
-Circuit analysis techniques: Nodal and mesh methods, Norton and Thevenin theorems, maximum power transfer.
-Capacitance and inductance and the natural and step response of RL, RC, and RLC circuits.
-Sinusoidal steady-state analysis.
-Series and parallel resonance.
-Prerequisites: MAT 230 and PHY 201.
+Analysis of resistive circuits.
+Circuit analysis using: Nodal and mesh methods, Norton and Thevenin theorems, and voltage divider.
+Transient and sinusoidal steady-state response of circuits containing resistors, capacitors, and inductors.
+Prerequiste: MAT 230 and PHY 201.

-EE 281 Electrical Engineering Seminar I (1)
+ECE 281 Electrical and Computer Engineering Seminar I (1)

-Provides an overview of the field of Electrical Engineering (EE).
-The various sub-fields within EE will be explored, with emphasis on how they are inter-related.
-Issues relevant to careers in EE (e.g., typical tasks performed by electrical engineers, engineering ethics, corporate environment, etc.) will be explored.
+Overview of the fields of electrical engineering and computer engineering.
+Various sub-fields within EE and CoE will be explored, with emphasis on how they are interrelated.
+Issues relevant to careers in EE and CoE (e.g., typical tasks performed by EEs and CoEs) will be explored.

-EE 301 Signals and Systems (4)
+ECE 301 Signals and Systems (4)